johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### MPD-M14-Disciplines of Messianic Leadership ####

-> Explores qualifications, motivations and characteristics of faithful messianic leadership *and* balancing task, team and individual.
+> Explores qualifications, motivations and characteristics of faithful messianic leadership *and* the balancing of task, team and individual.

 #### MPD-M15-Disciplines of Living by Faith ####